Emco878/CS2-Stat-Scraper/README.md

 > ⚠️ *Note: These are examples of the logic.
 This is not actual code from `main.py`.*

-The scoring system is simple:  Average high stats are marked as 🟡 Yellow, while suspiciously high stats are marked as 🔴 Red.
+The scoring system is simple: *Average High Stats* are marked as 🟡 Yellow, while *Suspiciously High Stats* are marked as 🔴 Red.

 🔵 **Blue** = Average
 🟡 **Yellow** = Higher than average